TritonDataCenter/kbmd/README.md

 the pivy source is utilized.
 For example, the custr and bunyan files in the pivy repo are not utilized (while kbmd itself uses libcustr and libbunyan, the illumos-joyent versions of those libraries are used instead of the pivy ones).
-It also means we have our own Makefile for pivy -- don't assume that the pivy code will automatically build after updating.
-While it hopefully shouldn't require large amounts of maintenance to track the pivy code, it is also likely that it will still require a minimal amount of work from time to time.